This month we’re celebrating the successful first year of a pioneering at-home chemotherapy service for children funded by Candlelighters.

 ‘I’m so grateful to be able to step away from the hospital to have this personal time to support my other child.’ – a mum visiting to complete some fun crafts with her child.

-‘It’s amazing that I can come from the ward, have a drink and time for myself before taking some lunch back to the ward with me to have with my son’ – a parent taking advantage of our Sarnies and Smoothies on a Saturday.
+‘It’s amazing that I can come from the ward, have a drink and time for myself before taking some lunch back to the ward with me to have with my son.’ – a parent taking advantage of our Sarnies and Smoothies on a Saturday.

-‘Having the space has allowed me to step away with my daughter and do something fun and nice where we are not next to her sister’s hospital bed’ – another mum completing crafts with her daughter.
+‘Having the space has allowed me to step away with my daughter and do something fun and nice where we are not next to her sister’s hospital bed.’ – another mum completing crafts with her daughter.

 ‘We’re not from Leeds and have had a hard journey for the last eight weeks.
-This is our first time at The Square and it was the first time me and my wife walked together, holding hands, and having a laugh since we came her, all thanks to you and this space.’ – husband and dad of a patient on the ward enjoying The Square’s wonderful setting and atmosphere.
+This is our first time at The Square and it was the first time me and my wife walked together, holding hands, and having a laugh since we came her, all thanks to you and this space.’ – dad of a patient on the ward enjoying The Square’s wonderful setting and atmosphere.

 We are so pleased to be able to extend the accessibility of our resources and provide parents, siblings, patients and other family members with a comfortable and welcoming environment.
 If you’re a family supported by Candlelighters, please feel free to pop by to say hello, participate in the activities, or just enjoy a sit-down with a brew!